← All writing

 Mohammad Shehadeh 5 min read Version 4

-Over the past few months, I have been conducting an independent investigation into interpreter procurement failures in UK asylum proceedings, drawing on interviews with immigration solicitors, barristers, a professional interpreter, and a professional standards body.
-All sources are anonymised.
-The findings are consistent: the same testimony, given by the same person, can appear coherent or inconsistent in the official record depending on which interpreter was present.
-The system treats that outcome as the applicant's problem.
+I interviewed immigration solicitors, barristers, a professional interpreter, and a professional standards body.
+All anonymised.
+Same finding: the same testimony can look coherent or inconsistent depending on the interpreter.
+The system treats that as the applicant's problem.

-The procurement chain runs from the Home Office to a primary contractor, to a sub-contracted agency, to the individual interpreter.
+The chain runs from the Home Office to a contractor, to an agency, to the interpreter.
 Cost drives each stage.
-The applicant plays no role in the selection.
-There is no mechanism for them or their legal representative to raise concerns about interpreter quality before, during, or after the hearing.
+The applicant has no role in selection and no clear way to challenge interpreter quality.

-One solicitor described this chain as deciding who will be heard and who will be considered inconsistent.
-When the interpreter changes across hearings, as they frequently do, the record changes with them because a different person approximated it differently.
+One solicitor said the chain decides who will be heard and who will be marked inconsistent.
+When the interpreter changes, the record changes too.

 "The duty is to interpret what is heard and understood."

-The Diploma in Public Service Interpreting (DPSI) is the primary professional qualification for public service interpreters in the UK.
-A professional standards body confirmed it works in practice as a basic aptitude test, and that even this is rarely enforced.
-Asylum proceedings routinely rely on agency interpreters who have not completed it.
+The DPSI is the main UK qualification for public service interpreters.
+A professional standards body said it works in practice as a basic aptitude test.
+Even that is rarely enforced.

 There is no mandatory accreditation requirement.
 An agency can supply an unqualified interpreter.
-The applicant cannot verify this.
-The record produced by an unqualified interpreter and the record produced by a qualified one are treated identically by the institution.
+The applicant cannot verify it.
+The institution treats the resulting record the same.

-The minimum requirement should be to treat the interpreter as a measurable variable, not as a transparent medium.
-Enforce accreditation requirements.
-Give applicants a mechanism to raise concerns.
-Record interpreter identity and qualification alongside the testimony.
+The minimum requirement: treat the interpreter as a measurable variable.
+Enforce accreditation.
+Let applicants raise concerns.
+Record interpreter identity and qualification beside the testimony.

-The access to justice problem in asylum proceedings is about whether the hearing records what the applicant actually said.
+Access to justice starts with whether the hearing records what the applicant said.

 Mohammad Shehadeh